wp-plugins/vicomi-comment-system/readme.txt

 * Performance update.
 = 1.19 =
 * Bug fixes and wordpress ver 3.9 support.
 Adding FeelBacks - See how many users tagged their emotions regarding each comment.
+= 1.20 =
+* Introducing the new feelbacks!
+Feelbacks are the number of votes for each comment.
+Move your mouse over a comment and share your opinion.

 == Upgrade Notice ==